-Getting around in Myanmar is fairly easy, despite its large geographical size.
-The country boasts an extensive public transport network and expats can choose to drive a private vehicle, although this may be a brave choice.
-Road conditions in Myanmar are poor and the locals’ driving habits are infamous for being unsafe.
+Despite its large geographical size, getting around in Myanmar has traditionally been fairly easy.
+The country has an extensive public transport network, and you can choose to drive a private vehicle, although this may be a brave choice.
+Road conditions in Myanmar are poor, and the locals’ driving habits are infamous for being unsafe.

 Public transport in Myanmar